apache/arrow/docs/source/python/parquet.rst

-Using those files can give a more efficient creation of a parquet Dataset, since it can use the stored schema and and file paths of all row groups, instead of inferring the schema and crawling the directories for all Parquet files (this is especially the case for filesystems where listing files is expensive).
+Using those files can give a more efficient creation of a parquet Dataset, since it can use the stored schema and and file paths of all row groups, instead of inferring the schema and crawling the directories for all Parquet files (this is especially the case for filesystems where accessing files is expensive).

 The :func:`~pyarrow.parquet.write_to_dataset` function does not automatically